hmqyu/cat-avatar-maker/README.md

 ## User Stories

-- As a user, I want to be able to modify different features of my cat
+- As a user, I want to be able to change the body, colours, and patterns of my cat pixel.
-- As a user, I want to be able to add accessories, animations, and backgrounds to my cat
+- As a user, I want to be able to add accessories or a background to my cat pixel.
-- As a user, I want to be able to save different cats to a collection of saved cats
+- As a user, I want to be able to make the cat pixel face left or right.
-- As a user, I want to be able to randomly generate a cat
+- As a user, I want to be able to name my cat.
-- As a user, I want the cat to "meow" when I click/pat its head